Kirsty MacColl: Television

 MacColl featured regularly in the third series of the French and Saunders Show, a comedy show on the BBC.
 Unlike other guests on the show, she was not part of any of the sketches but sang her songs whilst performing as in a music video.
 She also made regular appearances on Jools Holland's TV shows, also on the BBC, singing during the 1995 Hootenanny a rendition of "Miss Otis Regrets" with the Pipes and Drums of the Irish Guards.

 MacColl appeared in the 1991 Channel 4 historic musical fantasy The Ghosts of Oxford Street as Kitty Fisher, performing "Fairytale of New York" opposite Shane MacGowan as the Duke of York.

+Her last television concert was recorded in Glasgow on 14 March 2000 and was broadcast by BBC, in December 2001, as Kirsty MacColl: The Boxed Set.

 Death

 In 2000, after she participated in the presentation of a radio programme for the BBC in Cuba, MacColl took a holiday in Cozumel, Mexico, with her sons and her boyfriend, musician James Knight.
-On 18 December 2000, she and her sons went diving at the Chankanaab reef, part of the National Marine Park of Cozumel, in a designated diving area that watercraft were restricted from entering.
+On 18 December 2000, she and her sons went diving at the Chankanaab reef, part of the National Marine Park of Cozumel, in a designated diving area where watercraft were restricted from entering.
 With the group was a local veteran divemaster, Iván Díaz.
 As the group was surfacing from a dive, a powerboat moving at high speed entered the restricted area.
 MacColl saw the boat coming before her sons did.
-Louis, age 13 at the time, was not in its path, but Jamie, age 15, was.
+Louis, aged 13 at the time, was not in its path, but Jamie, then aged 15, was.
 She was able to push him out of the way (he sustained minor head and rib injuries), but she was struck by the powerboat, which ran over her.
-MacColl suffered severe chest and head injuries and died instantly.
-MacColl’s body was repatriated to the United Kingdom and was cremated after a humanist funeral at Mortlake Crematorium in Kew.
+MacColl suffered severe chest and head injuries and died instantly, at the age of 41.

+MacColl's body was repatriated to the United Kingdom and was cremated after a funeral service at Mortlake Crematorium in Kew.
+A memorial service for MacColl was held on 20 January 2001.